ThingEngineering/swgoh-status/README.md

 # SW:GoH Status

+**NOTE**: this repository is archived, I stopped playing a long time ago and have no interest in maintaining it.
+Fork it and do your own thing.

 A simple web app to show event farming status for Star Wars: Galaxy of Heroes players using the [SWGOH.GG](https://swgoh.gg) API.
 Written in [TypeScript](https://www.typescriptlang.org/) and [Svelte](https://svelte.dev) because I felt like learning some new things.